Urs (surname): Recent History

 About a century ago, following on order from the Maharaja to conduct a census of the Ursu community, a committee led by Gopala Krishne Urs reported that there were 5,000 Ursu community members.
 Now, there may be at least 40,000.
 In the Khas Durbar conducted by Srikanta Datta Narasimharaja Wadiyar in the Palace, members of Ursu community attend in royal robes.

 Culture

 Owing to their broader outlook and modern administrative reforms, it is being alleged that Ursu community's culture and traditions are getting diluted and disintegrated.
 However, it is not so.
 On the contrary, members of Ursu community are strictly following their ancient customs and traditions.
 Long coat, Zari valli (zari embroidered shawl) and zari peta (embroidered turban) are compulsory for the Ursu groom and wearing only gold ornaments is compulsory for the bride.

 Demographics

-They mostly reside in Mysore, Chamarajanagar and Bangalore districts and though a minority in population, there are several achievers in political, literature and social fields.
+They mostly reside in Mysuru, Chamarajanagar and Bengaluru districts and though a minority in population, there are several achievers in political, literature and social fields.
 The children of queen mother (pattada rani) were considered eligible to be crowned and were called Ursu.
 Children of their queens were never to be crowned as rulers.
 They were called as Bangarada Ursu.
 Even today, Ursu community is segregated under Thet Ursu and Bangarada Ursu.